Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Campus: West Dean

-This course in Crime Writing is delivered in three weekend course units, with self-directed study and a final submission of 5000 words fiction.
-It is delivered by two of the country’s best and most successful writers of crime fiction, Domenica De Rosa (Elly Griffiths) and Lesley Thomson.
+The Certificate in Crime Writing course is delivered in three weekend course units, with self-directed study and a final submission of 5,000 words of fiction.
+It is delivered by two best-selling writers of crime and thrillers, Jo Furniss and Graham Bartlett.

 Course structure